 Where- This is identifying the user environment.
 Knowing the user's behavior patterns, where they spend most of their time, what devices they use, what books they read, social media accounts, and websites that they frequent.
 This part is crucial as it directs a business to where the most interaction is likely to occur.

 How- This question addresses the fundamental challenges and pain points that the users or viewers are facing.
 Anticipating solutions for their problems and designing videos helps get continued engagements and is the best way forward.

-Being able to comprehend the personas thereby helps fitness professionals to present video content that is useful, valuable and relevant to various target audience; be it for someone who's on a lookout for any variety ranging from HIIT, low-impact, feel good factor, weight loss, muscle gain, special exercises for expecting women, moderate-intensity aerobic exercises for treating menstrual cramps and so on.
+Being able to comprehend the personas thereby helps fitness professionals to present video content that is useful, valuable, and relevant to various target audiences; be it for someone who's on a lookout for any variety ranging from HIIT, low-impact, feel-good factor, weight loss, muscle gain, special exercises for expecting women, moderate-intensity aerobic exercises for treating menstrual cramps and so on.

 The success of YouTube channels on fitness also depends on how often you offer.
 Health and wellness is a lifestyle choice and represents a constant journey.
 It includes maintaining a healthy diet, sleeping patterns, exercises, hobbies, etc. Your fitness content should cover each of these aspects to make your channel a true inspiration for enthusiasts.

 Secondly, people usually rely on brands that emotionally connect with consumers.
 Therefore, to develop an emotional connection through your videos to communicate with your audience, you need to build a lifestyle around your fitness brand.